Getting ready to buy a dog crate for your pooch?

 Now it’s worth noting this isn’t true of all dogs – some dogs would much rather spend 24/7 under your feet than a moment in their crate.
 Still, for most dogs, a crate is far from a piece of cruelty – actually is a much-beloved spot of safety and comfort.

 Crates can also be used to safely transport your pooch during a car ride or airplane flight.

 Crates are quite important for car travel to prevent distracted driving – having a dog constantly try to climb in your lap can be a terrible danger.
 In the event of a collision, an uncrated dog can also become a frightening projectile that could seriously injure or kill you or other passengers.

 The sad truth is that most crates will serve as distraction prevention but don’t do much else.
 Read our article on car carriers if you want to learn more about the best carriers and crates for car travel.

 Crates are also essential for traveling with your dog in the skies.
-Whether your dog is small enough to travel in a under-the-seat carrier (see our full list of airline approved dog crates) or needs to put in the cargo of the plane, your dog can’t travel without a crate.
+Whether your dog is small enough to travel in an under-the-seat carrier (see our full list of airline-approved dog crates) or needs to be put in the cargo of the plane, your dog can’t travel without a crate.